 Designing and facilitating week-long Intensives (hands-on interdisciplinary projects)

 Participating in faculty meetings and off-campus professional growth opportunities

 Working with the Division Directors to advise on curriculum development, educational technology, and other learning needs

 Experience and Qualifications

-Experience teaching math at the appropriate grade levels
+Experience teaching mathematics at the appropriate grade levels

-Mastery in the subject matter (a bachelor’s degree in a relevant field is required)
+Mastery in the subject area (a bachelor’s degree in a relevant field is required)

-Experience partnering with other educators to create interdisciplinary learning experiences for students, within and outside of STEM disciplines
+Experience partnering with other educators and/or community partners to create interdisciplinary learning experiences for students

 Understanding of and sensitivity to adolescent challenges

 Applications should include a cover letter, resume, and statement of educational philosophy.